Selling Vinyl Records on eBay: How Joe Built an eBay Store with a 99%+ Feedback Score (Vintage 36J)

 Q: What’s the story behind the name “Vintage 36J”?
 There has to be one.

-Most of the stuff I sell is vintage.
-I mean, I have a few new things, but most of the things are vintage.
+Most of the itemsI sell are vintage.
+I do have a few new things, but most are vintage.
 They’re old records from the 50s, 60s, 70s, 80s.
-I sometimes have old source memorabilia.
-I’ve had license plates, comic books.
-All the stuff is really vintage.
+I also have some Sports Memorabilia.
+I’ve sold license plates, comic books.
+All that stuff is vintage.

 Q: You sell many different things from records to collectibles — what kinds of items do you enjoy selling the most?